Rakesh Sharma

-Wing Commander Rakesh Sharma, AC (born 13 January 1949) is a former Indian Air Force pilot who flew aboard Soyuz T-11 on 3 April 1984 as part of the Soviet Interkosmos programme.
-He is the only Indian citizen to travel in space, although there have been other astronauts of Indian origin who travelled to space, who were not Indian citizens.
+Rakesh Sharma (born 13 January 1949) is an Indian cosmonaut and a former Indian Air Force officer.
+He flew aboard Soyuz T-11 on 3 April 1984 as part of the Soviet Interkosmos programme.
+He is the first Indian citizen to travel in space, although there have been other astronauts of Indian origin who travelled to space, who were not Indian citizens.
 Another Air Force pilot, Ravish Malhotra, was placed on standby.

 Early life

-Born on 13 January 1949 in Patiala of present-day Punjab, India into a Punjabi Hindu Brahmin family.
+Sharma was born on 13 January 1949 in Patiala of present-day Punjab, India into a Punjabi family.
 Sharma attended St. George's Grammar School, Hyderabad and graduated from Nizam College, Hyderabad.
 He joined the National Defence Academy as an air force plebe in July 1966 and was commissioned into the Indian Air Force as a pilot in 1970.
+He flew 21 combat missions as a MiG-21 pilot during the 1971 Bangladesh Liberation War.

 Career

 IAF career

 An alumnus of the 35th National Defence Academy, Sharma joined the Indian Air Force as a test pilot in 1970 and progressed through numerous levels where in 1984 he was promoted to the rank of squadron leader.
 He was selected on 20 September 1982 to become a cosmonaut and go into space as part of a joint programme between the Indian Air Force and the Soviet Interkosmos space programme.